awakenedhaki/scrna-pipeline/README.md

-# Huntsman Lab Single Cell RNA Sequencing Pipeline
+# Single Cell RNA Sequencing Pipeline

 The Huntsman Lab single cell RNA sequencing pipeline is implemented in R (4.0.4), and uses the `SingleCellExperiment` class to interact with the dataset.
 The pipeline has been designed with 10x Genomics output in mind.
 If other scRNA-seq technologies are to be fed into this pipeline, implementation of additional features, and refacting may be necessary.